ucdavis-bioinformatics-training/2020-Advanced_Single_Cell_RNA_Seq/data_analysis/shiny_app_install.md

 # Installing and running the app:

-1. Enter the following into your Rconsole in Rstudio.
+1. Enter the following into your Rconsole in Rstudio after finishing the Mapping_Comparison.Rmd (it is also located at the bottom of the file itself).

     ```
    if (!any(rownames(installed.packages()) == "shiny")){